bobtail-dev/bobtail/README.md

 )
 ```

-A simple reactive example implementing a simple todo list (you can also find a
+A simple reactive example implementing a todo list (you can also find a more
-more complete TodoMVC example in `examples/`):
+complete TodoMVC example in `examples/`):

 ```coffeescript
 class Task